-This is a bank of case studies on DevOps to help those tasked with implementing CI or CD.
-It can be a reality for organisations large and small independent of sector and technology.
+This is a bank of DevOps Case Studies to help those tasked with implementing CI or CD.
+This can be a reality for organisations large and small independent of sector and technology.
 Because Daysha is focused on larger indigenous organisations our case studies are more oriented towards financial institutions with legacy technologies.

 This material has been assembled over the last 2 years by the team at Daysha through attendance at meet up’s in Dublin and London, conferences in Europe and the US and through interactions with our various technology partners.

 Many of the presentations are no less than 30-40 minutes.
 In total if you were to consume this content you would need of 4-6 hours to digest all the material.

 More probably you will want to save this page as a bookmark and return here as you need more information.

 Notes from meetings are available as word files.
 If you would like this material, please email us and we will send it on.

 The content is ordered by growing maturity in DevOps.